 ‘I am fascinated by the things that are not graspable but that surround and inhabit us.
 They are like colours in between – not visible to our eyes but sensible.
 I seek to embody and express them through performance so they become an experience for the audience.’

-The relationship between synaesthesia, embodiment and dance is her area of research.
-As a synaesthete and dancer, she aims to promote synaesthesia as an example of diversity of perception in society and to contribute to an integral understanding of synaesthesia.
+Her area of research is The relationship between synaesthesia, embodiment and dance.
+Stephanie’s research and artistic work are strongly influenced by her many types of synaesthesia.
+She aims to promote synaesthesia as an example of diversity of perception in society and to contribute to an integral understanding of synaesthesia.

 Presentations of her research include:

 • Article ‘Colours on the surface of my body in motion: The relationship between synaesthesia and dance improvisation’ in the issue 11.1. of the ‘Journal of Dance and Somatic Practice’ (Intellect Publishers)

 • Symposium ’Queering the Somatic: Interrupting the Narrative’ – Middlesex University London/UK, 2019

 • Symposium ’Narrating the Somatic: Gathering voices, sharing practices’ – Middlesex University London/UK, 2018

 • Symposium AVBODY – the audiovisual body – University of Huddersfield/UK, 2018